Updated: Apr 23

 I used the online version of the WOOP app to do this exercise for myself.
 Here's what I ended up with:

 Your Wish: To become a full-time writer/coach.

 Your best Outcome: I would have flexibility in work schedule*

 Your Plan: If "I need financial security" then I will "begin part-time until I have confidence and savings."

 My only issue with using the online app (I haven't tried the phone version) is that the instructions limited the number of words of the best outcome to 3-6 words, which is simply not enough to really envision a wish's outcome and emotions.
 My real best outcome would be to have the time and flexibility to travel and explore new ideas and to have deeply engaging work.

-Generally, this is a pretty cool app based in research.
-Check it out and see what you think--drop me an email firstname.lastname@example.org or leave a comment here.
+Generally, this is a pretty cool app based on research.
+Check it out and see what you think, then drop me an email email@example.com or leave a comment here.
 And if you want to help support my freelance life goal, use the advertising links in my articles or contact me to discuss coaching options.